postmanlabs/newman/README.md

 $ newman run examples/sample-collection.json;
 ```

-Run a collection from URL
+If your collection file is available as an URL (such as from our [Cloud API service](https://api.getpostman.com/)),
+Newman can fetch youir file and run it as well.
 ```terminal
 $ newman run https://www.getpostman.com/collections/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65-JsLv;
 ```

 For the whole list of options refer to the Commandline Options section below.

-### Using Newman as a NodeJS module
+### Using Newman programmatically as a NodeJS module

 Newman can be easily used within your JavaScript projects as a NodeJS module.
-All functionalities of the newman command line is available for programmatic use.
+All functionalities of the newman command line is available for programmatic use as well.

 The following example runs a collection by reading a JSON collection file stored on disk.